markh-de/KiVar/README.md

-# KiVar − PCB Assembly Variants for KiCad
+# KiVar − Multi-Scope PCB Assembly Variants for KiCad

 <img align='right' style='width:6em;' src='doc/kivar-icon.inkscape.svg'>

-KiVar is a tool for **KiCad PCB Assembly Variant selection**, provided as platform-independent
+KiVar is a tool for **KiCad PCB Assembly Variant and Micro-Variant selection**, provided as platform-independent

  * **KiCad Plugin** and
  * **Command Line Application**.

-PCB component variation rules for multiple limited design scopes are defined in component (i.e. symbol or footprint) fields.
+PCB component variation rules for multiple independent design scopes are defined in component (i.e. symbol or footprint) fields.
 This allows for the complete low-level variation configuration to be contained in the schematic and board files without requiring external data outside the native KiCad design.

-In addition, variant definition tables (KiCad-independent CSV format) can be used to summarize the configuration of these low-level scopes in classic flat variants, which can then be switched between.
+In addition, Variant Definition Tables (KiCad-independent CSV format) can optionally be used to summarize the configuration of these low-level scopes in classic flat variants, which can then be switched between.

+> [!NOTE]
+> While KiCad 10 introduces native assembly variant support, KiVar's concept of **multiple independent Aspects** (or _Micro-Variants_) goes beyond a single flat variant switch.
+Each Aspect represents its own variation scope &ndash; such as LED current, boot source, I²C address, or output voltage &ndash; and each can be set independently or grouped into named Variants.
+This multi-scope approach continues to offer unique flexibility that complements or exceeds what common EDA variants provide.

 ## Featured at KiCon Europe 2024